osenco/mpesa/B2C.md

 ### Instantiating The Class

-Remember to add the Mpesa web portal username and password for a user with `B2C ORG API Initiator` role when setting up the class.
+Remember to add the M-PESA web portal username and password for a user with `B2C ORG API Initiator` role when setting up the class.

 ````php
 B2C::init(